-Sydney is blessed with more than 100 beaches, some big and world-renowned, others much smaller and not so well-known.
+Sydney is blessed with lots of beautiful beaches, some big and world-renowned, others much smaller and not so well-known.
 With so many quality beaches on offer, Sydney is almost unrivalled in the world.

 While it’s great to spend a day at Cronulla Beach, Manly Beach, Coogee Beach or Bondi Beach, chances are you’ll be surrounded by thousands of other beach-goers and sunbathers.
 But sometimes we just want to escape the world and have a whole beach to ourselves.

 Be mindful though that most of these secluded beaches are unpatrolled and don’t have surf life saving services available.
-So if you’re planning to go for a swim, please be cautious and bring someone with you.
+So if you’re planning to go for a swim, please be cautious and ideally bring someone with you.

 1. Resolute Beach, Ku-Ring-Gai Chase National Park

 With panoramic views of Pittwater and the Barrenjoey Headland, Resolute Beach is a true hidden gem in Ku-ring-gai Chase National Park with beautiful emerald green water and virtually no tourists around.

 2. Milk Beach, Vaucluse